TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-performance-unexpectedbehaviorerrorsorexceptionsexec.md

 Query execution issues can be caused by the database engine itself or by the interaction of the database engine and the service.

-To resolve query execution issues when working with Azure Database for MySQL Single Server, use the following guidance.
+You can resolve query execution issues when working with Azure Database for MySQL Single Server by using the following guidance.

-## Resolve common issues
+## **Recommended Steps**

 * **Troubleshooting timeouts or the loss of connectivity**